 Divide squash between two rimmed baking sheets, ensuring each cubes has plenty of room.
 Roast 20 minutes, carefully flip each cube, and roast 10 minutes more.
 In the same medium mixing bowl, carefully toss roasted cubes with Parmesan crumbles until nicely coated.
 Spread back on baking sheets, and roast 5 minutes more, or until cheese is golden and bubbling.

-Set aside 5 minutes to cool, then use a spatula to scape up squash and any golden bits of cheese.
+Set aside 5 minutes to cool, then use a spatula to scrape up squash and any golden bits of cheese.

 Set a small skillet over medium heat.
 Add sunflower seeds, and, stirring often, toast just until the seeds begin to take on a golden hue.
 Set aside.